 Getting ready to register?
 This page contains the schedule of advising and registration as well as important deadlines to remember when registering for courses.
-This page should be used in conjunction with the To-Do List page for the Fall 2013 semester.
+This page should be used in conjunction with the To-Do List page for the Spring 2014 semester.

 If you need help learning to use the Student menu on WebAdvisor, download the step-by-step walkthrough guide to registering (or its companion visual guide), visit the Using WebAdvisor for Students page on this site, or click on the Help button within WebAdvisor itself.

-The latest edition of the schedule is located here.
+The first edition of the Spring 2014 course schedule can be found here.
 This page lists courses organized by subject prefix and department.
-Courses listed in black are open and those listed in red are closed.
+Once registration begins, courses listed in black will have open seats and those listed in red have no seats remaining.
 Most closed courses permit you to add your name to a waitlist even though a seat is not available.

-Registration for Fall 2013 is divided into three distinct time periods.
+Registration for Spring 2014 is divided into three distinct time periods.